- Common uses

 - tell your doctor what herbal products you are taking, especially St. John's wort.
 You should not take St. John's wort while taking regorafenib.

-- tell your doctor if you have a wound that has not healed or if you have or have ever had bleeding problems, high blood pressure, or heart, kidney or liver disease.
+- tell your doctor if you have a wound that has not healed or if you have or have ever had bleeding problems, high blood pressure, chest pain, or heart, kidney or liver disease.
 Also tell your doctor if you recently had surgery.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking regorafenib.
 Your doctor probably will tell you to stop taking regorafenib at least 2 weeks before your surgery.
 Your doctor will tell you when it is safe for you to start taking regorafenib again after your surgery.